University Handbook, Section B:

 The directors of the Educational Communications Center, Computing and Network Services, the Individual Development Educational Assessment (IDEA) Center, the Information Technology Assistance Center (iTAC), Telecommunications, Mediated Education, and TELENET report to the Vice Provost for Academic Services and Technology.

 B4 Vice President for Administration and Finance.
-Has responsibility for managing all of the university's business matters including affairs relating to travel, purchasing, grants and contracts, payroll, classified personnel, accounting, budgeting, information systems, parking operations, and financial operation of the auxiliary enterprises and for all physical facilities and related services, which include facilities planning, space allocation, construction and remodeling, buildings and utilities, grounds, custodial maintenance, central mail service, storeroom, car pool, police department, and public safety.
+Has responsibility for managing all of the university's business matters including affairs relating to travel, purchasing, grants and contracts, payroll, University Support Staff, accounting, budgeting, information systems, parking operations, and financial operation of the auxiliary enterprises and for all physical facilities and related services, which include facilities planning, space allocation, construction and remodeling, buildings and utilities, grounds, custodial maintenance, central mail service, storeroom, car pool, police department, and public safety.

 The Associate Vice President for Administration and Finance, the Associate Vice President for Facilities, the Assistant Vice President for University Police and Public Safety, the Director of Information Systems, the Director of the LASER Project, and the Director of Internal Auditing report to the Vice President for Administration and Finance.